sarl/sarl-jekyll-website/docs/official/reference/Runtime.md

 and `D` from the `SubAgent2` definition.
 And, because of the parallel execution of the four event handlers, there is no fixed order for displaying `A`, `B`, `C`, `D`.

-> **_Caution:_** Event handlers are inherited, but there is no overriding of event handler.
-In other words, you cannot replace/override
-> the code of an event handler that is inherited.
+<p markdown="1"><span class="label label-danger">Caution</span> Event handlers are inherited, but there is no overriding of event handler.
+In other words, you cannot replace/override the code of an event handler that is inherited.</p>

 #### General Process for Event Handling